SrijanBadhya/Debsoc/Running the PES Debsoc.md

 I think these changes by Nikhil were absolutely amazing, made the recruitment process so much more fun and engaging for both the moderators and recruits.
 - Avoid letting the question session go on too long if you have a queue of participants waiting for their turn.

+### Round 2
+Quoting Nikhil on the issues in the Group Discussion format of 2023:

+- A lot of participants were introverted or had social anxiety, and though they had ideas to contribute to the discussion, a lack of confidence prevented them from doing so.
+- The group discussion format quickly turns into a ‘loudest person gets the room’ kind of situation, where a person comfortable with pushing their ideas through and holding their stance through all the noise wins.
+- The discussion takes the shape of the social dynamic holding the group in place, which dilutes the breadth and quality of discussion.
+-